No visit to Ardmore is complete without a visit to the ruins of Ardmore Cathedral.

 The nave is from late 12th Century work.

-Further works on the south side-wall and the east gable were completed of the 14th century.
+Further works on the south side-wall and the east gable were completed in the 14th century.

-The arch, of late 12th or early 13th century character, is well deserving of more closer inspection.
+The arch, of late 12th or early 13th-century character, is well-deserving of closer inspection.
 Remarkably high bases (56 inches) from which the columns spring, and the lightness of the arch above, lend to the whole feel of this wonderful space.

-Standing within the choir the visitor will not fail to notice the two ogham inscribed pillar stones in the north-west and south – west angles respectively.
-One of them was discovered built into eastern gable of the little oratory known as Relig Deglain.
+Standing within the choir the visitor will not fail to notice the two ogham inscribed pillar stones in the north-west and southwest angles respectively.
+One of them was discovered built into the eastern gable of the little oratory known as Relig Deglain.
 A third ogham stone, now in the National Museum, was found built into the nave wall of the cathedral.

 Although many of the upper panels are worn – you can just make out the Archangel Michael weighing souls.